International ecommerce

 Users see the version of your site that best matches their browser language and location, for a great first experience of your brand.

-Weglot translates meta descriptions and alt tags, helping search engines index your localized content correctly.
+Weglot also translates meta descriptions and alt tags, helping search engines index your localized content correctly.
 This makes it easier for international customers to find your site.

 Weglot users can also choose from subdomains (e.g. fr.example.com) or subdirectories (e.g. example.com/fr/) for translated content.
 Subdomains are often chosen for larger, complex sites or when distinct site sections are needed.
 Subdirectories are ideal for small to medium-sized sites seeking to boost their main domain.